 Revenues - The Civilian Employees' Retirement System receives revenue from member contributions, City contributions, and investment income.
-Member contributions amounted to \$1.5 million, equivalent to 5% of the covered payroll, while City contributions totaled \$6.4 million, or 21.22% of the projected covered payroll.
+Member contributions amounted to \$1.6 million, equivalent to 5% of the covered payroll, while City contributions totaled \$6.6 million, or 21.78% of the projected covered payroll.
 City contributions increased to meet the required contributions as determined by the Plan's actuary.
-Additionally, the net investment loss for the current year has decreased compared to the previous year.
-The portfolio's investment rate of return, net of investment expenses, was .29%, with a net investment income of -\$0.3 million.
+Additionally, the net investment income for the current year increased compared to the previous year.
+The portfolio's investment rate of return, net of investment expenses, was 6.91%, with a net investment income of \$11.8 million.
 Investment expenses, which include custodial bank fees, manager fees, and investment consultation, totaled \$1.0 million.
-The fiscal year saw gains in stocks, bonds, and hedge fund investments, while direct lending, real estate, and private equity investments experienced losses.
+The fiscal year saw gains in stocks, bonds, hedge funds, and direct lending investments, while real estate experienced investment losses.
+The two private equity managers are in their final stages of distributing capital and the performance of these managers is not relevant.

 Expenses - Deductions from Fiduciary Net Position - The Civilian Employees' Retirement System expenses come from benefits paid to members, refunds of member contributions, and administrative expenses.
-Benefit payments and refunds make up 98.5% of the total deductions.
-There was an increase in benefits and refunds paid to members compared to the prior year due to new retirements, members leaving the Police Department, and a 1.25% cost of living adjustment for retirees.
+Benefit payments and refunds make up 98.4% of the total deductions.
+There was an increase in benefits paid to members compared to the prior year due to new retirements.

 City contributions continued to equal the amount recommended by the Plan's actuary.
-For the year beginning May 1, 2023, the Plan has budgeted City contributions to total the actuarial required contribution amount of \$6.6 million.
-The calculated contribution rate is 21.78% of the projected covered payroll.
+For the year beginning May 1, 2024, the Plan has budgeted City contributions to total the actuarial required contribution amount of \$7.6 million.
+The calculated contribution rate is 23.33% of the projected covered payroll.

-The Retirement Board recently approved an asset allocation plan that is expected to yield a 7.05% long-term investment rate of return.
-Additionally, the Board has decided to gradually lower the actuarially assumed rate of return from 7.05% to 6.50% over a five-year period.
+The Retirement Board approved an asset allocation plan that is expected to yield a 6.95% longterm investment rate of return.
+Fiscal year 2024 was the first of a five-year stepdown to lower the actuarial assumed rate of return to 6.50%.
 To ensure optimal investment performance, the Board regularly reviews investment allocations monthly and adjusts the portfolio as needed with the help of an independent financial consulting firm.